Associate Director/Director, Women’s Initiative

 - Actively participate in connecting the team’s work with that of the Inclusive Growth department and American Progress’ crosscutting priorities.

-- Research, draft, and manage the production and distribution of a variety of written products, including reports, issue briefs, articles, and op-eds.
+- Research, draft, and manage the production and distribution of a variety of written products, including reports, issue briefs, columns, and op-eds.

 - Participate in efforts to craft timely policy products and rapid-response documents to ensure relevant participation in policy debates.